18F/ux-guide/_pages/design/build a prototype.md

 Don’t fret!
 18F has done a great job of getting us licenses to standard prototyping [tools](https://handbook.18f.gov/design/#tools).
 To request licenses, [review the 18F Handbook](https://handbook.18f.gov/design/#tools).
 Ensure you review the usage parameters for each tool.

 The team is always exploring other tool options for the 18F toolbox.
-You can investigate whether someone has already submitted an ATO for a new prototyping tool in the [#design](https://gsa-tts.slack.com/messages/design) or [#ux](https://gsa-tts.slack.com/messages/ux) slack channels, or you can look it up at [GEAR](https://ea.gsa.gov/#!/itstandards), the IT standards list.
+You can investigate whether someone has already submitted an ATO for a new prototyping tool in these (18F/GSA internal use only) [#design](https://gsa-tts.slack.com/messages/design) or [#ux](https://gsa-tts.slack.com/messages/ux) slack channels, or you can look it up at (18F/GSA internal use only)[GEAR](https://ea.gsa.gov/#!/itstandards), the IT standards list.